Bharatiya Janata Party: Formation and early days

 Although the newly formed BJP was technically distinct from the Jana Sangh, the bulk of its rank and file were identical to its predecessor, with Vajpayee being its first president.
 Historian Ramachandra Guha writes that the early 1980s were marked by a wave of violence between Hindus and Muslims.
-The BJP initially moderated the Hindu nationalist stance of its predecessor the Jana Sangh to gain a wider appeal, emphasising its links to the Janata Party and the ideology of Gandhian Socialism.
+The BJP initially moderated the Hindutva stance of its predecessor Jana Sangh to gain a wider appeal, emphasising its links to the Janata Party and the ideology of Gandhian socialism.
 This was unsuccessful, as it won only two Lok Sabha seats in the elections of 1984.
-The assassination of Indira Gandhi a few months earlier resulted in a wave of support for the Congress which won a record tally of 403 seats, contributing to the low number for the BJP.
+The only two candidates of the party who won were A. K. Patel from Mehsana Lok Sabha constituency in Gujarat and C. Janga Reddy from Hanamkonda Lok Sabha constituency in Andhra Pradesh.
+The assassination of Indira Gandhi a few months earlier resulted in a wave of support for the Congress which won a record tally of 414 seats, contributing to the low number for the BJP.

 Ram Janmabhoomi movement

-The failure of Vajpayee's moderate strategy led to a shift in the ideology of the party toward a policy of more hardline Hindu nationalism.
+The failure of Vajpayee's moderate strategy led to a shift in the ideology of the party toward a policy of more hardline Hindutva.
 In 1984, Advani was appointed president of the party, and under him it became the political voice of the Ram Janmabhoomi movement.
-In the early 1980s, the Vishwa Hindu Parishad (VHP) began a campaign for the construction of a temple dedicated to the Hindu deity Rama at the disputed site of the Babri Mosque in Ayodhya.
+In the early 1980s, the Vishva Hindu Parishad (VHP) began a campaign for the construction of a temple dedicated to the Hindu deity Rama at the disputed site of the Babri Mosque in Ayodhya.
 The mosque had been constructed by the Mughal Emperor Babur in 1527.
 There is a dispute about whether a temple once stood there.
 The agitation was on the basis of the belief that the site is the birthplace of Rama, and that a temple had been demolished to construct the mosque.
 The BJP threw its support behind this campaign and made it a part of their election platform.
 It won 86 Lok Sabha seats in 1989, a tally which made its support crucial to the National Front government of V. P. Singh.

-In September 1990, Advani began a rath yatra (chariot journey) to Ayodhya in support of the Ram temple movement.
+In September 1990, Advani began a Rath Yatra (chariot journey) to Ayodhya in support of the Ram temple movement.
 According to Guha, the imagery employed by the yatra was "religious, allusive, militant, masculine, and anti-Muslim".
 Advani was placed under preventive detention on the orders of the then Bihar chief minister Lalu Prasad Yadav.
 A large number of kar sevaks (religious volunteers) nonetheless converged at Ayodhya, and some attacked the mosque.
 Three days of fighting with the paramilitary forces ended with the deaths of several kar sevaks.
 Hindus were urged by VHP to "take revenge" for these deaths, resulting in riots against Muslims across Uttar Pradesh.
 The BJP withdrew its support from the V.P.
 Singh government, leading to fresh general elections.
 The BJP further increased its tally to 120 seats, and won a majority in the Uttar Pradesh assembly.